 You’ve probably heard the funny anecdote of the kindergartener ordering a delivery of toys using Amazon Alex’s voice bot.
 And you may have used H&M’s or Sephora’s messenger chatbot to buy some of their products.
 It looks like chatbots are already here, and e-commerce companies benefit from them the most since they help online stores increase income and decrease spendings on support services.

 In this article, we will talk about the best practices of conversational commerce (online shopping using chat, messaging, or voice), and how to build a chatbot and measure its effectiveness for your company.

 The e-commerce sector has become one of the most viable fields for chatbots.
 Today chatbot market share in the e-commerce industry is 14.56%.
-Consider market giants such as Alibaba, Walmart and Amazon.
-Each already uses chatbots in their business.
+Consider market giants such as Alibaba, Walmart and Amazon -each already uses chatbots in their business.
 Below are some of the reasons e-commerce brands build chatbots:

 - 1) A chatbot can represent your products and guide your customers during their shopping.

-Numbers prepared by Ubisend are spectacular:
+Numbers provided by Ubisend are spectacular:

 - 20% of clients wouldn’t mind making a purchase from a chatbot.

 - 2 in 5 buyers would like to get offers and deals from chatbots.